 Orland High School was constructed at the current site in 1918.
-The majority of the original high school was demolished in 1974, when the current main building and administration office were constructed.
+The majority of the original high school was demolished in 1974 when the current main building and administration office were constructed.
 The cafeteria, gymnasium, and home economics wing were constructed from 1951 to 1954.
 Our campus has many beautiful trees and grass areas.
 With funds from a variety of sources including a bond passed in 2008, OHS has demolished and rebuilt the entire football stadium and sports complex.
 We've also added 8 new modular buildings to replace aging "portable" buildings installed in the 70's.
-The two-story science, technology and library building is slated to open it's doors in February of 2012.
-This new building, boasting three brand new science classrooms, a new library/media center, conference room, a new home economics room with 6 state of the art kitchens, a new interior design room and three standard classrooms will be the most technologically advanced educational establishment in Glenn County.
+The two-story science, technology, and library building opened its doors in February of 2012.
+This new building, boasting three brand new science classrooms, a new library/media center, conference room, a new home economics room with 6 state of the art kitchens, a new interior design room and three standard classrooms.
 Our school includes 15 buildings.
-On an average day, over 710 students and staff occupy our beautiful campus.
+On an average day, over 720 students and staff occupy our beautiful campus.